Color Harmony Schemes

 Weaknesses

-- More complex to implement well
+- More complex to get right

 - Requires careful proportion management